-In this article, we will discuss on stepwise regression model which is one of the regression model which is used in the industry.
+In this article, we will discuss on a stepwise regression model which is one of the regression models which is used in the industry.
 Further, the stepwise regression model is explained with the help of a formula by taking an example.

 Stepwise regression is a type of regression technique that builds a model by adding or removing the predictor variables, generally via a series of T-tests or F-tests.